stefichjo/speranto/ghermanaj/en-prononco.md

 | | |

 Notes:
-The "a"-sound serves as a schwa.
-So the ending of "comma" sounds just like the vowel in "palm" and "trap" In fact, just like schwa, it is neither rounded nor unrounded, so it kind-of *is* a schwa, albeit a near-open version of it.
+The "a"-sound functions as a schwa.
+Consequently, the ending of "comma" sounds identical to the vowel in "palm" and "trap."
+Essentially, like schwa, it lacks rounding or unrounding, making it akin to a schwa, albeit in a near-open form.

 <!--v-->